WendellLeao/WendellLeao/README.md

 ## Hello there <img src="https://media.tenor.com/images/af1b615e4f90567a1328b7c320d3a601/tenor.gif" style="max-width:100%;" alt="wave-gif" height="40" width="40" align="center"></img>
 ### About me

-- Olá, meu nome é Wendell Leão e eu sou um programador de jogos 🎮
+- Hello, my name is Wendell Leão and I am a game programmer 🎮
-- Tenho mais de dois anos de experiência com a game engine Unity 👾
+- I have more than three years of experience with the Unity game engine 👾
-- Caso queira é possível encontrar os jogos que eu criei clicando [aqui](https://wendell-leao.itch.io/ "My Itch.io Page") 😉
+- If you want, you can find the games I created by clicking [here](https://wendell-leao.itch.io/ "My Itch.io Page") 😉

 ### My skills